shk1993/React/README.md

 # React

-This is a to-do application I am building to learn React better I am following this tutorial : https://www.kirupa.com/react/simple_todo_app_react.htm
+This is a simle Todo application in react.
+I am following this tutorial to built it: https://www.kirupa.com/react/simple_todo_app_react.htm